multimodal-interpretability/nnn/README.md

 pip install nnn-retrieval
 ```

-For [Faiss](https://github.com/facebookresearch/faiss/) support (which significantly speeds up retrieval and retrieval dataset normalization calculations), follow the installation instructions [here](https://github.com/facebookresearch/faiss/blob/main/INSTALL.md).
+For [Faiss](https://github.com/facebookresearch/faiss/) support (which significantly speeds up retrieval and retrieval dataset normalization calculations), follow the instructions [here](https://github.com/facebookresearch/faiss/blob/main/INSTALL.md) to install Faiss.
 NNN is compatible with both the CPU and GPU versions of Faiss.

 For development, you can clone this repo locally, then install the package from source using:
 ```